naing-lin7/pandora/README.md

-# Pandora hote booking
-# This is Diploma in web development project
+# This is diploma in web development project